How to Simplify your Daily Schedule

 - Assign a color to each family member and use this color each time to write their individual events and appointments.

-- Give each family member a different color so they can quickly see what the plan is for them each day and week.
+- Give each family member a different color so they can quickly see their own schedule for them each day and week.

 - Be sure to have a key at the top so everyone can be reminded what color is for who.